Cnivasan-hub/Sql-Data-Cleaning-Projects/README.md

 # Sql-Data-Cleaning-Projects.
-Hellow GUys, Here i have done and attached my projects for dat clenaing using sql. i have used various advanced functions like CTE,JOins,Group by clause,Where clause,Windows functions and it is very interesting using sql for data cleaning.
+Hellow Guys, Here i have done and attached my projects for dat clenaing using sql. i have used various advanced functions like CTE,JOins,Group by clause,Where clause,Windows functions and it is very interesting using sql for data cleaning.